kimnle/T2A2-APIWebServer/readme.md

 * One review MUST BE assigned to ONE and ONLY one book.

 This ERD was revised during coding as I re-evaluated the relationships between the Book Clubs and Books tables.
-The ERD below is the idea I submitted for approval which shows Books having a many-to-one relationship with Book Clubs whereas I wanted to show that the same book can be picked by many clubs.
-This meant that the relationship became many-to-many and I needed a join table (Book Club Books).
+The initial ERD I submitted for approval below showed Books having a many-to-one relationship with Book Clubs.
+However, I wanted to represent that the same book could be selected by many clubs.
+This change required a many-to-many relationship, necessitating a join table (Book Club Books).

 ![First ERD](/docs/1st-erd.png)